 Having developed a passion for the Vaquero style of horsemanship, Andrew enjoys teaching the applications of these traditions both in horsemanship and when working with cattle.

 Vaquero horsemanship dates back to the Spanish riding tradition, which pre-dates modern dressage and western sports.
 This tradition has been pioneered in California for many years and is based on sustainable long-term training with the aim of a harmonious understanding between horse and rider.
 For an excellent detailed description of vaquero horsemanship see here: http://californiabridlehorse.com/history/

 Since following the path of Vaquero Horsemanship, Andrew is increasingly focusing on tailoring his training and riding to the individual horse, based on conformation, biomechanics and potential issues stemming from past or current injuries of the horse that may be presenting as behavioural or training difficulties.
 This has inspired Andrew to pursue further studies and mentors who specialise in equine biomechanics and soundness.

-Andrew works in tandem with equine health professionals to ensure the health and welfare of all horses who come to AMT Equestrian and when assessing horses for clients.
+Andrew works in tandem with equine health professionals to ensure the health and welfare of all horses that he works with.